kay-lab/Aligator/README.md

 program.
 All output files are stored within a folder that is timestamped based on when Aligator was launched.

-Please read the "Aligator Documentation and Installation" PDF before using Aligator v1.1.1 for the first time.
+Please read the "Aligator v1.2 Description and Installation" PDF before using Aligator v1.2 for the first time.

-Aligator is now available as an executable for both Mac and Windows!
-Please note: the Mac executable was prepared on OS X 10.8 (Mountain Lion), and may only work on OS X versions 10.8 and above.
-The Windows executable was prepared on Windows 7, and may only work on Windows 7 and above.
+Aligator is available as an executable for both Mac and Windows!
+Please note: the Mac executable was prepared on macOS 10.13.6 (High Sierra), and may only work on OS X versions 10.13 and above.
+The Windows executable was prepared on Windows 8, and may only work on Windows 8 and above.
 Users do not need to install anything to have the Aligator executables function properly on their computer.

-Version 1.1.1 repaired a bug that occassionally caused segments larger than the user's defined maximum segment length to remain as viable segments.
+Version 1.2 enables the user to customize the solubility enhancement parameter provided by solubility enhancement tags such as our Lys and Glu Helping Hands.

-This script is compatible with Python 2.7.
+This script is compatible with Python 3.7.
 If the user is working with the source code, the openpyxl and joblib Python libraries must be installed in order for Aligator to work.